-Please use titles with Roman numerals (I, II, III, IV etc.), and subtitles with Arabic numberals (1, 2, 3, 4 etc.).
-The numerotation of subtitles restarts from 1 in each title.
+Please use titles with Roman numerals (I, II, III, IV etc.), and subtitles with Arabic numerals (1, 2, 3, 4 etc.).
+The numbering of subtitles restarts at 1 in each title.
 Subheadings up to the second order (1.1, 1.2 etc.) are admissible.

 Cite monographs as follows:

 Douglas Morris (2020): Legal Sabotage.
 Ernst Fraenkel in Hitler's Germany, Cambridge University Press, Cambridge, p.
 171.

 Cite edited books as follows:

 Marina Gazzini (2020): Guilds and Mutual Support in Medieval Italy, in Phillip Hellwege (ed.): Professional Guilds and the History of Insurance - A Comparative Analysis, Duncker & Humblot, Berlin, p.
 167.

 Second occurrence: Gazzini (2020): p.
 168.

 Emőd Veress: Post-Communist Restitution of the Nationalized Reformed and Roman Catholic Church Property in Romania, Acta Universitatis Sapientiae.
 Legal Studies, 1/2018, pp. 109–121, p.
 111.

 Multiple publications by the same author from the same year are designated with lower-case letters after the publication date: